-- (h) Chair and vice-chair.
+(h) Chair and vice-chair.
 Each year, the board shall meet and elect a chair and a vice-chair from among its members, who will serve one-year terms and may be re-elected.
-The chair or a majorityany three members of the board may call a meeting of the board.
+The chair or any three members of the board may call a meeting of the board.
 The chair shall preside at meetings of the ethics review board and performing other administrative duties.
-The vice-chair shall assume the duties of the chair in the event of a vacancy in that position. - (i) Panels.
-Each year, at the time of the election of a chair and vice chair, the chair will also make panel assignments.
-In the event of vacancies or absences, the chair may make reassignments as needed so that each panel has no fewer than three members of the board. - (j) Reimbursement.
-The members of the ethics review board (i) Reimbursement.
+The vice-chair shall assume the duties of the chair in the event of a vacancy in that position.

+(i) Reimbursement.
 Members shall not be compensated but shall be reimbursed for reasonable expenses incurred in the performance of their official duties.